ljdursi/new-newsletter-page/_interviews/001_matthew_smith_ubc.md

 layout: podcast
 title: Matthew Smith, ARC Research Systems Manager, University of British Columbia
 date: 2022-11-07
+hero-img: /interviews/001/matthew_smith_ubc.jpeg
+subtitle: "Matthew Smith discusses managing as a new manager as the pandemic hit, finding other teams to work with when we can't do it all, the benefits of communities of practice, the self-doubt that can arise managing more experienced employees, and a coaching approach to being a manager."
 ---

 <!-- markdownlint-disable MD033 -->